lamoro8800/lamoro8800/README.md

-## Hi there 👋, I'm Ahmed Ashraf Attia
+## Hi there 👋, I'm Ahmed Ashraf

-I'm a passionate Computer Science student in my third year at FCAI, Cairo University.
+I'm a passionate Computer Science student in my third year.
 With a strong interest in competitive programming and problem-solving, eager to explore and contribute to the tech world.

 - 🔭 I’m currently working on my portfolio of projects
 - 🌱 I’m learning advanced algorithms and data structures